ethereum-internet-access/etherwall/README.md

 using again Infura's RPC API; in case everything is fine, sets up on iptables the rules needed to forward and retrieve user's traffic based on device's MAC address.

+### End of service

+Backend keeps internal track of each connected device MAC and periodically checks end of service condition; in case the user has no service time left it revokes connectivity deleting the associated MAC address rules on iptables.

 ## Initial setup

 You can find initial setup instructions [here](doc/SETUP.md).